xushangning/ei338/5/report.md

 ## Introduction

-In this project report, we implement our own thread pool in Java.
+In this project report, we implement our own thread pool in Java and present our solution to the producer-consumer problem with POSIX synchronization tools.

 ## Environment